OLProtocol/docs-en/OrdX/c2atom.md

 Summary
 ----
 The ordx protocol and the Atomicals protocol differ significantly, but both are builders of the BTC ecosystem and aspire to its prosperity.
-We are not enemies; we are fellow travelers on the path of progress.